- Keith Crowley, Director of Educational Partnerships, Ext. 147

 Katie Yakubowski: Outdoor Classroom Coordinator

 Katie is an Ohio native who started her career as an educator at zoos, nature centers and museums.
 After serving on a trail crew with the Montana Conservation Corp. she moved to the White Mountain National Forest in 2014 to work with the Appalachian Mountain Club.
-During that time Katie held roles as an outdoor educator for the Mountain Classroom, as a guide, and as a naturalist.
-In 2016 she moved to Greenville, ME getting her Maine Guides license in recreation and fishing.
-Katie was teaching Leave No Trace principles, backpacking, camping, canoeing, XC skiing, and fly-fishing for the AMC before beginning at Chewonki.
+During that time Katie held roles as an outdoor educator, a guide, and a naturalist.
+In 2016 she moved to Greenville, ME getting her Guides license in recreation and fishing.
 Her experience delivering curriculum to school groups, training staff, and time facilitating outdoor adventures is a strong asset to the Outdoor Classroom and the foundation as a whole.
 Of course, there’s more to Katie than just work history.
-If she’s not on a canoe trip or hiking a 4,000 footer, you can find her knitting, tying flies, or playing board games.
+If she’s not on a canoe trip or hiking a 4,000 footer, you can find her knitting, tying flies, or playing her ukulele.

 Tanner Shepherd: Outdoor Classroom Coordinator